-What Is A Turnkey Property?
+What Is A Turnkey House?
 A Guide For Investors

 But what exactly is turnkey property investing?
 Understanding how a turnkey house works is simple enough, but determining whether this kind of property is a smart investment choice proves to be a much greater challenge.